 Most containerized enterprise applications have state and configuration data that need to be backed by persistent storage.
 Persistent storage allows your application state and configuration data to remain accessible through rapid container creation and destruction during various application execution sequences such as upgrades, scaling, and rollbacks.

-GKE enables you to build, deploy, manage, and run containerized applications.
-GKE accelerates the development and deployment of highly portable applications through a declarative, self-healing, auto-scaling platform that accelerates the development and deployment of highly portable applications.
+GKE lets you build, deploy, manage, and run containerized applications.
+GKE accelerates the development and deployment of highly portable applications through a declarative, self-healing, autoscaling platform.
 For more information, see GKE documentation on how to deploy a stateful application.

 The following use cases are applicable for stateful applications: